discretize/discretize-guides/builds/2025-12-06-power-quick-ritualist.md

 <Divider text="Class Concept"/>
 Ritualists use skills to generate life force which allows them to enter  <Skill id="77238"/> and summon spirits, namely <Skill id="76864"/>, <Skill id="76741"/> and <Skill id="76684"/>.
 One can then use <Skill id="76607"/> for additional spirit attacks.
 The auto attack in shroud, <Skill id="77061"/>, scales with the number of spirits present. <Skill id="77003"/>, <Skill id="76732"/> and <Skill id="76647"/> are instant cast skills that can be used around the summoned spirits.

+<Boon name="Quickness"/> is provided by summoning spirits due to <Trait id="2405" />.

+#### Spirit Attacks
+<Skill id="76864"/>: Anguish fires a barrage of projectiles that deal increased damage against crowd-controlled enemies and for each condition on those enemies.

+<Skill id="76741"/>: Wanderlust knocks down enemies and creates a lingering area that deals damage and inflicts conditions.

+<Skill id="76684"/>: Preservation will unleash a burst of energy, healing and removing conditions from nearby allies.

+Due to <Trait id="2333"/>, spirits remain alive outside of shroud, continuing their attacks.

+#### Skill Priority

 <Divider text="Rotation / Skill usage"/>